Axeon-Network/kurowiki/pages/home.md

 </script>

 <style>
-    hr {
+    hr, #pagetitle {
         display: none !important;
     }
 </style>

+<h1 style="color:var(--kurowiki-accent)">Welcome to KuroWiki</h1>

 <!-- actual homepage description -->
 <!-- <p class="homepage-description">Some temporary string here....<br>TODO: add a proper description</p> -->
 <p class="homepage-description">This is the home page for KuroWiki.
-An encyclopedia for the Axeon Networ- what am i even saying WELCOME TO BETA SIX WOOOOOO</p>
+An online encyclopedia about the Axeon Network and its administrators (Nekori and KayAurora).<br>You can use the drawer or the search bar to browse the contents of this wiki!</p>

 <!-- cards to make the homepage complete™ -->
 {% include homepage_cards.html %}